ChainSafe/game-docs-v2/docs/v2/2_installation.md

 ### Downloading the SDK

-You will first need to download the ChainSafe Gaming SDK from our GitHub repository.
-This can be found by following this link [ChainSafe gaming SDK GitHub](https://github.com/chainsafe).&#x20;
+You will first need to download the web3.unity SDK from our GitHub repository.
+This can be found by following this link [web3.unity SDK GitHub](https://github.com/chainsafe).&#x20;

 ![](v2Assets/step1.png)